openhwgroup/cva6/docs/03_cv32a6_design/source/cv32a6_isa.rst

     **Format**: amoadd.w rd, rs2, (rs1)

-    **Description**: The atomic memory operation (AMO) instructions perform read-modify-write operations for multiprocessor synchronization and are encoded with an R-type instruction format.
-These AMO instructions atomically load a data value from the address in rs1, place the value into register rd, then add the loaded value and the original value in rs2, then store the result back to the address in rs1.
-32-bit AMOs always sign-extend the value placed in rd.
+    **Description**: AMOADD.W atomically loads a data value from the address in rs1, places the value into register rd, then adds the loaded value and the original value in rs2, then stores the result back to the address in rs1.

     **Pseudocode**: x[rd] = AMO32(M[x[rs1]] + x[rs2])

     **Invalid values**: NONE

     **Exception raised**: If the address is not naturally aligned (4-byte boundary), a misaligned address exception will be generated.

 - **AMOAND.W**: Atomic Memory Operation: And Word

     **Format**: amoand.w rd, rs2, (rs1)

-    **Description**: The atomic memory operation (AMO) instructions perform read-modify-write operations for multiprocessor synchronization and are encoded with an R-type instruction format.
-These AMO instructions atomically load a data value from the address in rs1, place the value into register rd, apply a AND operator to the loaded value and the original value in rs2, then store the result back to the address in rs1.
-32-bit AMOs always sign-extend the value placed in rd.
+    **Description**: AMOAND.W atomically loads a data value from the address in rs1, places the value into register rd, then performs an AND between the loaded value and the original value in rs2, then stores the result back to the address in rs1.

     **Pseudocode**: x[rd] = AMO32(M[x[rs1]] & x[rs2])

     **Invalid values**: NONE

     **Exception raised**: If the address is not naturally aligned (4-byte boundary), a misaligned address exception will be generated.

 - **AMOOR.W**: Atomic Memory Operation: Or Word

     **Format**: amoor.w rd, rs2, (rs1)

-    **Description**: The atomic memory operation (AMO) instructions perform read-modify-write operations for multiprocessor synchronization and are encoded with an R-type instruction format.
-These AMO instructions atomically load a data value from the address in rs1, place the value into register rd, apply a OR operator to the loaded value and the original value in rs2, then store the result back to the address in rs1.
-32-bit AMOs always sign-extend the value placed in rd.
+    **Description**: AMOOR.W atomically loads a data value from the address in rs1, places the value into register rd, then performs an OR between the loaded value and the original value in rs2, then stores the result back to the address in rs1.

     **Pseudocode**: x[rd] = AMO32(M[x[rs1]] | x[rs2])

     **Invalid values**: NONE

     **Exception raised**: If the address is not naturally aligned (4-byte boundary), a misaligned address exception will be generated.

 - **AMOXOR.W**: Atomic Memory Operation: Xor Word

     **Format**: amoxor.w rd, rs2, (rs1)

-    **Description**: The atomic memory operation (AMO) instructions perform read-modify-write operations for multiprocessor synchronization and are encoded with an R-type instruction format.
-These AMO instructions atomically load a data value from the address in rs1, place the value into register rd, apply a XOR operator to the loaded value and the original value in rs2, then store the result back to the address in rs1.
-32-bit AMOs always sign-extend the value placed in rd.
+    **Description**: AMOXOR.W atomically loads a data value from the address in rs1, places the value into register rd, then performs a XOR between the loaded value and the original value in rs2, then stores the result back to the address in rs1.

     **Pseudocode**: x[rd] = AMO32(M[x[rs1]] ^ x[rs2])

     **Invalid values**: NONE

     **Exception raised**: If the address is not naturally aligned (4-byte boundary), a misaligned address exception will be generated.

 - **AMOSWAP.W**: Atomic Memory Operation: Swap Word

     **Format**: amoswap.w rd, rs2, (rs1)

-    **Description**: The atomic memory operation (AMO) instructions perform read-modify-write operations for multiprocessor synchronization and are encoded with an R-type instruction format.
-These AMO instructions atomically load a data value from the address in rs1, place the value into register rd, then SWAP the loaded value and the original value in rs2, then store the result back to the address in rs1.
-32-bit AMOs always sign-extend the value placed in rd.
+    **Description**: AMOSWAP.W atomically loads a data value from the address in rs1, places the value into register rd, then performs a SWAP between the loaded value and the original value in rs2, then stores the result back to the address in rs1.

     **Pseudocode**: x[rd] = AMO32(M[x[rs1]] SWAP x[rs2])

     **Invalid values**: NONE

     **Exception raised**: If the address is not naturally aligned (4-byte boundary), a misaligned address exception will be generated.

 - **AMOMIN.W**: Atomic Memory Operation: Minimum Word

     **Format**: amomin.d rd, rs2, (rs1)

-    **Description**: The atomic memory operation (AMO) instructions perform read-modify-write operations for multiprocessor synchronization and are encoded with an R-type instruction format.
-These AMO instructions atomically load a data value from the address in rs1, place the value into register rd, we take the minimum between the loaded value and the original value in rs2, then store the result back to the address in rs1.
-32-bit AMOs always sign-extend the value placed in rd.
+    **Description**: AMOMIN.W atomically loads a data value from the address in rs1, places the value into register rd, then choses the minimum between the loaded value and the original value in rs2, then stores the result back to the address in rs1.

     **Pseudocode**: x[rd] = AMO32(M[x[rs1]] MIN x[rs2])

     **Invalid values**: NONE

     **Exception raised**: If the address is not naturally aligned (4-byte boundary), a misaligned address exception will be generated.

 - **AMOMINU.W**: Atomic Memory Operation: Minimum Word, Unsigned

     **Format**: amominu.d rd, rs2, (rs1)

-    **Description**: The atomic memory operation (AMO) instructions perform read-modify-write operations for multiprocessor synchronization and are encoded with an R-type instruction format.
-These AMO instructions atomically load a data value from the address in rs1, place the value into register rd, we take the minimum between the loaded value and the original value in rs2, then store the result back to the address in rs1.
-32-bit AMOs always sign-extend the value placed in rd (the values treated as unsigned).
+    **Description**: AMOMINU.W atomically loads a data value from the address in rs1, places the value into register rd, then choses the minimum (the values treated as unsigned) between the loaded value and the original value in rs2, then stores the result back to the address in rs1.

     **Pseudocode**: x[rd] = AMO32(M[x[rs1]] MINU x[rs2])

     **Invalid values**: NONE

     **Exception raised**: If the address is not naturally aligned (4-byte boundary), a misaligned address exception will be generated.

 - **AMOMAX.W**: Atomic Memory Operation: Maximum Word, Unsigned

     **Format**: amomax.d rd, rs2, (rs1)

-    **Description**: The atomic memory operation (AMO) instructions perform read-modify-write operations for multiprocessor synchronization and are encoded with an R-type instruction format.
-These AMO instructions atomically load a data value from the address in rs1, place the value into register rd, we take the maximum between the loaded value and the original value in rs2, then store the result back to the address in rs1.
-32-bit AMOs always sign-extend the value placed in rd.
+    **Description**: AMOMAX.W atomically loads a data value from the address in rs1, places the value into register rd, then choses the maximum between the loaded value and the original value in rs2, then stores the result back to the address in rs1.

     **Pseudocode**: x[rd] = AMO32(M[x[rs1]] MAX x[rs2])

     **Invalid values**: NONE

     **Exception raised**: If the address is not naturally aligned (4-byte boundary), a misaligned address exception will be generated.

 - **AMOMAXU.W**: Atomic Memory Operation: Maximum Word, Unsigned

     **Format**: amomaxu.d rd, rs2, (rs1)

-    **Description**: The atomic memory operation (AMO) instructions perform read-modify-write operations for multiprocessor synchronization and are encoded with an R-type instruction format.
-These AMO instructions atomically load a data value from the address in rs1, place the value into register rd, we take the maximum between the loaded value and the original value in rs2, then store the result back to the address in rs1.
-32-bit AMOs always sign-extend the value placed in rd (the values treated as unsigned).
+    **Description**: AMOMAXU.W atomically loads a data value from the address in rs1, places the value into register rd, then choses the maximum (the values treated as unsigned) between the loaded value and the original value in rs2, then stores the result back to the address in rs1.

     **Pseudocode**: x[rd] = AMO32(M[x[rs1]] MAXU x[rs2])

     **Invalid values**: NONE

     **Exception raised**: If the address is not naturally aligned (4-byte boundary), a misaligned address exception will be generated.

 RV32C Compressed Instructions
 --------------------------------